 Harris Fellowship in Child Development and Early Childhood Education

 The Harris Fellowship is a collaboration between Calvin Hill Day Care Center and the Yale Child Study Center.
 The fellowship blends educational and clinical perspectives on working with young children.
 Applicants for the Harris Fellowship typically use their experience at Calvin Hill to enrich their pursuit of advanced degrees in medicine, law, psychology, education, and public policy.

 Seedlings Teaching Fellowship

-The Seedlings Fellowship in Early Childhood Education and Child Development is designed as a supervised and supported entry into the professional world of early childhood education, child care and teaching.
-It is a unique combination of engagement in a high quality preschool classroom setting and participation in related courses in a nationally renowned child development clinic.
+The Seedlings Fellowship in Early Childhood Education and Child Development is designed as a supervised and supported entry into the professional world of early childhood education, childcare, and teaching.
+Applicants for the Seedlings Fellowship are individuals who have some teaching experience and are interested in further developing their knowledge of early childhood curriculum and skills as early childhood educators.

 Fellows work a full schedule at Calvin Hill and become integral members of the highly experienced teaching team.
 Under the supervision of their mentor, they gradually assume all the responsibilities of a teacher over the course of the year.
 Depending on the fellows’ preparation and background, they may have the opportunity to participate in early childhood seminars offered by the Yale Child Study Center.

 For more information about the Seedlings Fellowship, please read the full description of the Seedlings Fellowship Curriculum.